browserengineering/book/book/animations.md

 next: skipped
 ...

-The UI of a complex web application these days is not just fast to load, visually interesting and responsive to input and scrolling.
+The UI of a complex web application these days requires not just fast loading, visually interesting rendering, and beingresponsive to input and scrolling.
 It also needs to support smooth *animations* when transitioning between DOM states.
-These transitions improve usability of web applications by helping users understand what changed through visual movement from one state to another, and improve visual polish by replacing sudden visual jumps with smooth interpolations.
+These transitions improve usability of web applications by helping users understand what changed, and improve visual polish by replacing sudden jumps with smooth interpolations.

 Modern browsers have APIs that enable animating the styles of DOM elements.
-To implement these APIs, behind the scenes a new technology is needed to make those animations smooth and fast.
+To implement these APIs performantly, behind the scenes new technology is needed to make those animations smooth and fast.

 Visual effect animations